 2.2.
 In Vitro is permitted to vary the Quoted Price, unilaterally by notice in writing to the Customer should there have been any circumstance that affects the Quoted Price including, but not limited to variations in; the rate of exchange (see Clause 2.3), the rate of Customs’ duty (Clause 2.4), any applicable tax, including sales tax (Clause 2.6), GST or delivery costs (Clause 2.7), since the date of the quotation.

 2.3.
 Rates of Exchange.
 Prices quoted are based on currency rates of exchange at the time of quotation.
-Any variation in excess of 2% from that rate of exchange at the time of delivery may result in a variation of the Price (the “Variation Amount”) as determined by In Vitro in its absolute discretion.
+Any variation in excess of $45.00 from that rate of exchange at the time of delivery may result in a variation of the Price (the “Variation Amount”) as determined by In Vitro in its absolute discretion.
+Duty Free.
+Should

 2.4.
-Duty Free.
-Should Duty Free prices be requested and subsequently quoted by In Vitro, it is understood by the Customer that such prices are based on the Contract Goods being indented from overseas against the Customer's order.
-It is then the responsibility of the Customer to provide In Vitro with the necessary documentation from the Customs Department to enable the items ordered to be brought into Australia Duty Free.
+Duty Free prices be requested and subsequently quoted by In Vitro, it is understood by the Customer that such prices are based on the goods being indented from overseas against the Customer's order.
+It is then the responsibility of the Customer to provide In Vitro with the necessary documentation from the Customs Department to enable the items ordered to be brought into New Zealand Duty Free.
 Where duty fees are imposed for any reason whatsoever the Customer understands that it is responsible for these and that this will be added to the Price.

 2.5.
 “Ex-Stock”.
 All Contract Goods quoted "ex stock" are subject to prior sale.
 For those items quoted on an indent basis, the delivery time is based upon In Vitro’s knowledge at the time of quotation.